Huge News For 90s Kids: Tamagotchis Are Back In 2017

 If spending $18 plus shipping fees sounds a lot, there’s a Tamagotchi app available for just $0.99.

 The 2017 version of Tamagotchi is staying to true to its original style.
-With a slightly refreshed colorful design and being around half the size of the original Tamagotchis, the re-released toy features six of the original pets, and boasts the same low-resolution graphics as the 90s handheld tech gadget craze.
+With a slightly refreshed colorful design and being around half the size of the original Tamagotchis, the re-released toy features six of the original pets and boasts the same low-resolution graphics as the 90s handheld tech gadget craze.

 The original Tamagotchi is back, so prepare to never get any work done again: https://t.co/dNEo549fRH pic.twitter.com/Ir7FkKcZMA